Tommie Inell Pruitt Dowdy Crumley

 Honorary pallbearers include Tony Potts.

-Please visit our website, www.goodshepherdfh.net, to post tributes and view a DVD about Mrs. Crumley’s life.
+Please visit our website, www.goodshepherdfh.net, to post tributes and view a DVD on Mrs. Crumley’s life.

 Parnick Jennings Sr.'s Good Shepherd Funeral Home has charge of arrangements.